By Sally Robertson, BSc

 - Changes in the amount of vaginal secretion

 - Galactorrhea or the spontaneous flow of milk from the nipple when a woman is not nursing

 - Nipple discharge

 In cases of prolonged use, the risk of the following side effects is also raised:

 - Endometrial hyperplasia or thickening of the womb lining

 - High blood pressure or hypertension

 Skin related side effects include skin pigmentation, chloasma and melasma.
 Other skin effects include loss of scalp hair, erythema multiforme, erythema nodosum, hirsuitism (growth of body hair), itching and rash.

-When taken orally, the gastrointestinal side effects may include nausea, vomiting, bloating, diarrhea, water retention, jaundice, gall stones, gastritis, dyspepsia, pancreatitis, liver enlargement and liver tumors.
+When taken orally, gastrointestinal side effects may develop including nausea, vomiting, bloating, diarrhea, water retention, jaundice, gall stones, gastritis, dyspepsia, pancreatitis, liver enlargement and liver tumors.
 Weight gain may also be noted in some women.